 - Notice of Option: The tenant must give notice of intent to purchase to the landlord before the option to purchase expires

 - Earnest Money Deposit: An optional deposit in addition to the option consideration showing the tenant’s good faith intention to purchase the property

 - Use of the Property: How can the tenant use the property?

-- Condition of the Property: What kind of condition the property is in and whether anything needs to be fixed?
+- Condition of the Property: What kind of condition is the property in, and does anyone need to fix anything?

-- Holdover Tenancy: What will happen if the tenant stays on the property past the lease term?
+- Holdover Tenancy: What will happen if the tenant stays on the property past the end of the lease term?

 - Utilities: Are any utilities included in the monthly rent?